nickmurph/cse442-financial-dashboard/README.md

 To install and run the MNMS Dashboard:<br/>
 1. Copy/clone the contents of this repository<br/>
 2. Run the GUIwithkv.py file<br/>
-3. It will open up MnMs Financial Tool App<br/>
+3. MnMs Financial Dashboard will launch<br/>